Barnwell: Where Chiefs-Rams ranks in best regular-season games ever

 6. Patriots 43, Chiefs 40 in Week 6, 2018

 If you want to accuse me of recency bias, that's fine.
 This game fits my criteria.
 Both these teams are likely to make the postseason.
 They're perennial playoff teams with a history in their own right, including a classic that narrowly missed out in Week 1 of the 2017 campaign.
-Its fourth quarter had two lead changes and a 75-yard Tyreek Hill touchdown that tied the score at 40-40, only for Rob Gronkowski to bring in a 39-yard catch that set up the Patriots for a game winner from Stephen Gostkowski.
+The fourth quarter had two lead changes and a 75-yard Tyreek Hill touchdown that tied the score at 40-40, only for Rob Gronkowski to bring in a 39-yard catch that set up the Patriots for a game winner from Stephen Gostkowski.
 If anything, it probably deserves to be higher.

 5. Rams 41, Broncos 36 in Week 1, 2000